gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 included in the DTLS Key Management Parameter, which, when these parameters are set, will be included in either INIT or INIT ACK chunks.

-An endpoint can either support, client only, server only, or client and server.
+An endpoint can either support: client only, server only, or client and server.
 The latter is for situations where both endpoints may attempt to establish an SCTP association towards each other, potentially causing a simultaneous sending of INIT chunks.
 Depending on port